How all 48 finalists qualified for the 2026 World Cup in North America

 The ins and outs don’t really matter now, with the OFC qualification campaign boxed off and squared away before some teams in other parts of the world had even begun.

-Suffice to say it ended entirely unsurprisingly with New Zealand – very much the dominant force in the post-Australia OFC and thus one of the biggest long-term winners to emerge from the 48-team expansion – securing the confederation’s first ever direct-qualification World Cup spot with a 3-0 win over New Caledonia, who still have the chance to do a madness in the inter-confederation play-offs.
+Suffice to say it ended entirely unsurprisingly with New Zealand – very much the dominant force in the post-Australia OFC and thus one of the biggest long-term winners to emerge from the 48-team expansion – securing the confederation’s first ever direct-qualification World Cup spot with a 3-0 win over New Caledonia, who qualified for the inter-confederation play-offs.